 This job description seeks to provide an outline of the duties and responsibilities of the post.
 It is not a definitive document and does not form part of the main statement of Terms and Conditions.
 The job description will be reviewed as part of the annual appraisal process and will be used as the basis for setting objectives.

-Ormiston encourages all candidates called for interview to provide details of their criminal record at an early stage in the application process.
-This information can be sent under separate, confidential cover to Human Resources hr@ormistonfamilies.org.uk.
-Ormiston Families guarantees that this information will only be seen by those who need to see it as part of the recruitment process.

 Information about working for Ormiston Families’